prislash21/LinkedList/README.md

 _Summery_
  * User can add Head Node.
  * Every next node is related to its previous node.
- * If the next node space it already filled then no new node can be placed for the targeted node.Then it will throw exception.
+ * If the next node's place is already filled then no new node can be placed for the targeted node.Then it will throw exception.